-While HWSB has sited the majority of the project over existing dryland wheat fields, the project's location and east-west orientation in the Horse Heaven Hills puts many of the turbines, micro-siting corridors, transmission lines, solar arrays, etc., in close proximity to, and crossing over, many of the draws and canyons that provide some of the only native shrubsteppe and grassland habitats in the area.
+While HWSB has sited the majority of the project over existing dryland wheat fields, the project's location in the Horse Heaven Hills puts many of the turbines, micrositing corridors, transmission lines, solar arrays, etc., in close proximity to, and crossing over, many of the draws and canyons that provide some of the only native habitats in the area.
 These areas, as well as the entire Horse Heaven Hills ridgeline, are used seasonally and year-round by a variety of avian species, some of which are State, Priority, Candidate, and Threatened Species.
-In fact, the entire Horse Heaven Hills ridgeline is an important foraging area for avian species, including various raptors, and other wildlife.
+In fact, the entire Horse Heaven Hills ridgeline is an important area for avian species and other wildlife.
+In the mid-1990s in Washington State, it was recognized that more than 60% of the shrubsteppe that historically occurred here no longer exists.
+This habitat decline has continued over the last 25 years.
+What remains is fragmented, occurs primarily on shallow soil locations and has been impacted by fire and weed infestation.
+Opportunities for mitigation are extremely limited.
+Some locations are highly strategic and have characteristics that are not found elsewhere.
+The Horse Heaven Hills rideline is such a location.
+In a three state analysis, The Arid Lands Initiative (ALI) recognized the strategic importance of this area.

 We appreciate that the HWSB project acknowledged the importance of habitat connectivity and linkages in relationship to the project.
 On page 3-129, the north/south linkage just to the west of and parallel to the highway is referenced as well as the supporting analysis from the Statewide Connectivity Analysis.
 However, The Arid Lands Initiative Core Team produced a map of shared priority areas that was developed based on two scientific analysis specifically for the Columbia Plateau Ecoregion that includes the HWSB project.
 These two analyses are: The Spatial Conservation Priorities in the Columbia Plateau Ecoregion - Methods and data used to identify collaborative conservation priority areas for the Arid Lands Initiative and The Washington Connected Landscapes Project: Analysis of the Columbia Plateau Ecoregion.
 Not only does the shared priorities map identify the north/south linkage but also identifies an important east/west linkage along the entire Horse Heaven Hills ridgeline that encompasses, very likely, the entire HWSB project site.
 Both linkages provide landscape connectivity, native habitats, and provide important ecological functions and values for resident and migratory wildlife in an already fairly developed landscape.
-The proposed construction of the HWSB project represents a significant landscape-level impact to habitat connectivity and to wildlife that will require compensatory mitigation.
+The proposed construction of the HWSB project represents a significant landscape-level impact to habitat connectivity and to wildlife that will require mitigation.
+ALI is an analysis that looked at the entire Columbia Plateau across three states, Washington, Oregon and Idaho.
+This vast three state analysis resulted in a conservation network of core areas and linkages.
+Fracturing this network by developing in key locations is a significant concern.